hackforla/CivicTechJobs/mkdocs/docs/developer/design-system.md

 - takes up a certain **fraction** of the total screen size
 - shrinks and grows along with screen size
-- uses relative css sizing units, such as % or vm
+- uses relative CSS sizing units, such as % or vm

 <img src="../../assets/scalable.gif" width="100%" />